ertyseidohl/playlist-maker/README.md

 Next, set up .env with your Spotify API secrets.

 Note: `REDIRECT_URI` does not need to actually have a server running, you'll just need to copy the URL that Spotify forwards you to later.
+It needs to match the Redirect URI that you set when creating the app in Spotify Developer.

 Run: